-This guide will equip you to tell the story of President Biden's clean energy plan and bring its landmark investments to life at the state and local level.
+This guide will equip you to tell the story of the Biden-Harris clean energy plan and bring its landmark investments to life at the state and local level.
 The guide includes an overview of key tactics, messaging do's and don'ts, polling, local case studies, policy implementation resources, a coalition partner directory, and state fact sheets.